 Stop doing what you hate doing

 This is probably the key to success!
 You cannot continue doing things you hate doing at work.
 It will burn you out, it will kill you inside, slowly but surely.
 Delegate it to someone else, make manual processes that you used to do self-serviceable so other people are able to do it independently without relying on you.
-Effectively, make your job redundant so you can grow into a different role.
+Effectively, make your job redundant so you can move on to the next thing, up the ladder, and grow into a more interesting and challenging role.

 Some old-school thinking might suggest that this is a stupid idea – why would you make yourself redundant?
 Isn’t it a good thing when other people rely on me?
 It gives me a sense of responsibility and job security, the business needs me and I want to keep it that way.
 Well, if you’re old-school and happy to do the same thing over and over again for the next 30 years, then so be it.
 But if you’re looking for growth and new challenges, your managers should appreciate how you automated old processes and should encourage you to help other areas of the business to go through the same transition.